M00N-N1T3/design_patterns/README.md

 4. Builder
 5. Prototype

+Creational patterns simply deals with creating objects, one of the most famous one is the Factory pattern

+Imagine you need to create a bunch of users for an app such as admins, regular users and guests.
+The factory pattern lets you have a specialized factory in your code that produces the right user objects based on certain criteria in your code

+Think of it as a code factory that spits us certain objects based of off your needs

 ## Structural patterns

 We use structural design pattern when we want to create applications that are composed of multiple objects.